 Charles Moskowitz, of Mt.
 Pleasant, died May 20, at his home.
-He was a member of the Michigan Tech Board of Control in the 1960s.
+He was a member of the Michigan Tech Board of Trustees in the 1960s.

 Among his accomplishments, he helped pave the way for the modern University campus by successfully lobbying the chairman of the State Senate Finance Committee for funding for the Chemical Sciences and Engineering Building (formerly known as Chem-Met).
 Michigan Tech’s first “high rise” was built in 1968.